 Blast Corps Soundtrack, Graeme Norgate, 1997

-Developer Rare arguably rose to fame and world-wide success with its Donkey Kong Country trilogy.
+Developer Rare arguably rose to fame and worldwide success with its Donkey Kong Country trilogy.
 However, it’s usually the Nintendo 64 era that is considered Rare’s golden age – no surprise, as the company seemed incapable of not churning out classic after classic for a while.
 That winning streak began with Blast Corps, released just in time for the console’s launch in Europe.
-The title was based on an idea by Rare founder Chris Stamper, who for years had wanted to make a game about destroying building – simple as that.
+The title was based on an idea by Rare founder Chris Stamper.
+For years, he had wanted to make a game about destroying buildings – simple as that.
 Beginning production in 1996, a team of just four developers (sometimes expanded to seven) fitted a gameplay concept around this idea: a nuclear missile carrier was out of control and steamrolling ahead on autopilot.
-The player controls an array of sometimes bizarre vehicles (including a giant one-armed robot with a rolling attack) to clear the way.
+To clear the way, the player controls an array of sometimes bizarre vehicles (including a giant one-armed robot with a rolling attack).